Margaret Collins Stoop is an award winning composer whose

 flutes and folk music at the Yuet Wah Music School, and western flute

 privately with Timothy Wilson, of the Hong Kong Philharmonic.
-In 1998,
+Meg received her Master's Degree in Music Composition from the Aaron

-Copland School of Music of the City University of New York, where she
+Copland School of Music, City University of New York, where she

 studied under Thea Musgrave.